Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Mettle
 ======
-A measure of the thickness of one's skin, metaphorical or otherwise, and the strength of their resolve.

 Whenever a physical attack successfully hits, a creature may roll to *soak* the damage, using Mettle to ignore flat damage equal to the successes rolled.
 For checks, Mettle may be used to endure harsh environments, strain one's body, or shake off mental conditions.

 Belt Slots